 Finally, as always, it literally pays to separate your business life from your personal life, by opening separate accounts and even incorporating your business, in order to demonstrate to creditors that you and your company are not the same when it comes to credit.

 So the truth is the best way to get around these problems is simply to build business credit!
 Don’t settle for credit cards that don’t do what you want.
-And don’t settle for credit cards that say ‘business’ on them, but are really personal credit cards in disguise.
+And don’t settle for a corporate business card that say ‘business’ on it, but is really a personal credit card in disguise.

 Business credit is credit in a small business’s name.
 It doesn’t tie to an entrepreneur’s personal credit, not even when the owner is a sole proprietor and the only employee of the small business.

 Because of this, an entrepreneur’s business and individual credit scores can be very different.
 And establishing business credit without personal guarantee is key.